ingbriant/cesium/Documentation/Contributors/CodingGuide/README.md

 ## Formatting

-We use [prettier](https://prettier.io/) to automatically re-format all JS code at commit time, so all of the work is done for you.
+* We use [prettier](https://prettier.io/) to automatically re-format all JS code at commit time, so all of the work is done for you.
+Code is automatically reformatted when you commit.

-* For HTML code, simple keep the existing style.
+* For HTML code, keep the existing style.
 Use double quotes.
-* Text files, including JavaScript files, end with a newline to minimize the noise in diffs.
+* Text files, end with a newline to minimize the noise in diffs.

 ## Linting